Jeremiah33-3/Javascript-notes/Set-up-server.md

 - server sending -> must include a content type in the header, which is in MIME type
 - responses contain status codes to alert the client to information about the success of the operation.

+## Connecting frontend and backend

+1. Rendering

+Rendering is the aspect of web development concerned with translating code into a visual and interactive website.

+- browser build a render tree using html and css
+- different ways of rendering a web app
+- client side rendering: the content of the page is dynamically generated in the browser as the user navigates the app
+- server-side rendering: the server generates the content and sends it to the browser, on-demand
+- hybrid-rendering: static content is generated on the server, while dynamic content is generated on the client-side as the user navigates the site.